 II.
-Major Program (24 hours)
+Major Program (15-18 hours)

-Before the end of the second semester of their sophomore year students will select a major or field of concentration.
-A major program will consist of twenty-four hours of sequential or related courses prescribed by the dean of the College, chairman of the department or major curriculum advisor concerned.
+Before the end of the second semester of their sophomore year, students will select a major or field of concentration.
+A major program will consist of 15-18 hours of sequential or related courses in accordance with one of the designated major programs set forth below.

 III.
-Optional Courses (33 hours)ENGLISH OR FOREIGN LANGUAGE OPTION (12 HOURS)
+Optional Courses (33 hours)

+LANGUAGE OPTION (12 HOURS)

-Except for the requirement of two high school units in one foreign language for entrance credit, students in the college are not required to take work in foreign languages.
-Foreign Careers students, however, will take at least 12 hours in an appropriate foreign language specialty.
+Except for the requirement of two high school

+units in one foreign language for entrance credit, students in the college are not required to take work in foreign languages.
+Foreign Careers students, however, will take at least 6 hours in an appropriate foreign language specialty beyond the elementary course.
 Credit for less than six hours in an elementary language will not be accepted in partial satisfaction of this option.